 I like zucchini.
 A lot.
-Actually, I can’t eat enough.
-My husband, on the other hand, I think he might be getting zucchinied out (it’s a word!)
+My husband, on the other hand, I think he’s over it.
 The other night he sighed and asked me, “can we have something for dinner that’s not zucchini noodles or stuffed into a zucchini boat?”
 Poor guy.

 I was sort of maybe planning on making these fresh tomato basil zucchini boats with the glorious zucchinis I had just picked up at the farmer’s market.
-Such a dilemma.
-I’m a good wife, though; I whipped up something with bacon and waited until the next night to make these beauties!
+But, I’m a good wife, and I don’t necessarily need to live on vegetables, so I made bacon and waited until the next day for these!

 These are healthy, simple to make, and reheat nicely.
 Zucchini is super in-season right now and these boats are a great way to use up any that you might have laying around.
 Or, if you’re like me and leftover zucchini just really doesn’t happen, you can go to the market and buy some.
 Make sure to choose an organic zucchini or talk to your local farmer to make sure they aren’t using GMO seeds, since zucchini is a GM crop.

 - 2 medium zucchinis, cut in half length wise